Not-So-Awesome/SarchasTech/README.md

 Our project serves as a collection of comical and often satirical musings on the not-so-awesome aspects of technology and beyond.
 We encourage contributors to let their creativity flow as they share their tales of tech woe.

 ## Peer Review
 To maintain the quality and humor of our content, everything submitted here must pass a peer review.
-We've devised our own system using GitHub's features to ensure that only the wittiest and most entertaining complaints make the cut.

 ## Our Only Limit
-While we welcome a wide range of perspectives, we do have one limit: we won't entertain political views that don't align with our organization's left-leaning stance.
-Let's keep the discussions focused on tech and humor.
+While we welcome a wide range of perspectives, we do have one limit: we won't entertain some views that don't align with our organization's stance.
+For example, trashing open-source projects without validity is a no-go.
+Or defending radicalist or extremist organizations is also something that we don't allow.

 ## Contribution Guidelines
 1. Join our community of complainers by submitting your own witty tech complaints.